Happy 10th birthday to the SABR/Baseball-Reference Encyclopedia. Thanks to all those who have contributed and welcome to any who wish to contribute.

 1967 Pan American Games

 Canada made its international debut in the 1967 Pan American Games.
 They went 1-7 but got an upset win over the Pan Am Games champs, the Cuban national team.
-Allan Robertson led the Games in average (.467) and hits (14).
-Ron Stead, a future Canadian Baseball Hall of Fame member, led the tournament with 23 strikeouts (tied) and 23 1/3 innings pitched.
+Canada had beaten Puerto Rico in game 2 but it was rescinded as Canada had four former US pros on the roster (Ron Stead, Ron Smith, Bob McKillop and John Elias).
+Al Robertson led the Games in average (.467) and hits (14).
+Erwin Doerksen got the first run in Team Canada history, Maurice Oakes the first RBI and Glennis Scott the first win.

 1970 Amateur World Series